binraider/UmbracoCustomVBP/README.md

 1) Place dll in the bin folder, or install the nuget package ( https://www.nuget.org/packages/UmbracoCustomVBP/ ).

-2) Add these keys to AppSettings, with your own data, obvs
+2) Add these keys to AppSettings, with your own data.
+See below for a more detailed explanationof these.

         <add key="vbp:startpaths" value="thecompany-foundation-annual-review-2020,thecompany-exchange-autumn-2020" />
         <add key="vbp:blobcontainerpath" value="https://thecompanydata.blob.core.windows.net/vpp" />